coranholmes/zh-NER-TF/README.md

 ## A simple BiLSTM-CRF model for Chinese Named Entity Recognition

-This repository includes the code for buliding a very simple __character-based BiLSTM-CRF sequence labelling model__ for Chinese Named Entity Recognition task.
-Its goal is to recognize three types of Named Entity: PERSON, LOCATION and ORGANIZATION.
+This repository includes the code for buliding a very simple __character-based BiLSTM-CRF sequence labelling model__ for English Named Entity Recognition task.
+Its goal is to automatically recognize different types of Named Entity appearing in labelled data.

-This code works on __Python 3 & TensorFlow 1.2__ and the following repository [https://github.com/guillaumegenthial/sequence_tagging](https://github.com/guillaumegenthial/sequence_tagging) gives me much help.
+This code works on __Python 2.7.5 & TensorFlow 1.4.1__ and the following repository [https://github.com/guillaumegenthial/sequence_tagging](https://github.com/guillaumegenthial/sequence_tagging) gives me much help.

 ### model